 - Any data retention and storage considerations

-If the requester is enthused and prioritizes this meeting with you, you'll know this request is truly important to them and the fruit of your labors will be enjoyed.
-If the requester does not make this meeting a priority, it may indicate they are not as invested in this use case as they could be.
+- Verify the requester's commitment.
+If the requester is enthused and prioritizes this meeting with you, you'll know this request is important to them.
+If the requester does not make this meeting a priority, they might not be as invested in this use case as they could be.

+- Empower the requester to own the use case.
 Make sure the requester has completed the appropriate education path to enable them to own their use case.
 The requester should be responsible to own further search-time activities.
-For more information about how to establish education paths, see User and Team Lifecycle.
+For more information about how to establish education paths, see Setting roles and responsibilities.

-Ask the requester if you need more information about the data, details or objectives of the use case during implementation.
+- Ask for clarifications as needed.
+Ask the requester if you need more information about the data, details, or objectives of the use case during implementation.

 After developing the use case artifacts, validate that they achieve the expected results.

-Include details in your announcement, such as how to access the data (index, sourcetype, tag name), what the data represents (use information from the data request and/or data definition meeting, what knowledge objects exist for it already (fields, dashboards, saved searches, and so on).
+- Include details in the announcement.
+Include details in your announcement, such as how to access the data (index, source type, tag name), what the data represents (use information from the data request and data definition meeting, and what knowledge objects exist for it already (for example, fields, dashboards, and saved searches).